 This week’s project is…Wheatley Hill Youth Club!

-Name of project leader
+Name of project leaders

 Describe a typical day/session as a Wheatley Hill volunteer

-Volunteers usually meet outside the SCA office in the Students’ Union at 5:15pm on Mondays, and after collecting any equipment needed for the sessions we drive in the SCA car over to Wheatley Hill.
+Volunteers usually meet outside the SCA office at 5:15pm on Wednesdays, and after collecting any equipment needed for the sessions we drive in the SCA car over to Wheatley Hill.
 On arriving in Wheatley Hill, there is usually at least twenty eager kids ready and waiting outside for us, between the ages of 4 and 16.
 After setting up, we welcome the kids in at 6, sit them down in a circle, introduce ourselves as volunteers and then set the rules and plans for the evening.
 Volunteers will then take part in some team games before dividing the children into two groups.
 There are usually different activities going on in each group and these can be anything from arts and crafts, team games and drama – after this, they will have some free time and they will then swap groups.

 The youth club is in the early stages of development and we hope to be able to increase the variety of activities the club runs in the future.
 For example, in spring we hope to offer sports, when these cold, dark winter evenings are long gone!
 All activities are decided by the volunteers and young people, so there is a lot of flexibility and they’re always lots of fun.
 The youth club usually finishes at 7.30pm and volunteers will then arrive back at the DSU for 8pm, hopefully having had an enjoyable, memorable and rewarding evening!